mlabs-haskell/seath/milestone-3-demo.md

 The current demo setup for the preproduction network involves actions from four users.
 By setting `refuser = Just 2`, we force user `2` to refuse to sign the transaction, causing a chain break and recovery.
 To make all users sign their transactions, set the flag to `Nothing`.

 `mkNumeratedUserNodes` will start four `UserNode`s that are still capable of sending actions to the leader and tracking the status of the transaction.
-They were chosen to run demo scenarios instead of full `Seath node`s to make scenarios a bit simpler to handle and easier to tweak when needed.

 `mkNumeratedUserNodes` returns an `Array` of already running `UserNode`'s together with their indexes.
 From here, we can submit an `action` directly to the node, and the node will process the `action`, send a request to the leader, start monitoring the status of the transaction and sign it when needed (or refuse signing).